martin-welss/autotable/README.md

 * the first column becomes the primary key
 * autotable takes a sample of the first 100 lines to guess the datatypes, which are: text, bigint, numeric, timestamp and json

+NOTICE: MySQL has no native JSON datatype, so json is imported into MySQL as text column.
+But there are issues, too with newlines and other escapes.

 Run
 ---